 The Dee Estuary, on the North Wales / North-West England border, is one of the United Kingdom's premier birding locations for wetland and shorebirds.
 This Web site describes the best Dee Estuary birdwatching areas with detailed maps and latest bird news for dedicated twitchers and casual birdwatchers alike.(more)

-670 Black-tailed Godwit - Gilroy Nature Park, West Kirby, which we think is a site record.
+1,160 Black-tailed Godwit - Gilroy Nature Park, West Kirby, which we think is a site record.

 1 Greenshank, flying and calling over Parkgate Marsh.

 2 Marsh Harrier (fem and juv), 1 Hobby, 1 Peregrine, 1 Green Sandpiper, 1 Kingfisher and 1 Little Ringed Plover - Burton Mere Wetlands.

 1 Mediterranean Gull (ad) on the 'dips' - New Brighton.

 8 Greenshank (Boathouse Flash), 1 Marsh Harrier (juv) and 1 Common Tern (rare over marsh!) - Parkgate Marsh.

 1 Common Scoter (NOT Black Scoter) - Dove Point, Meols, 1 Wheatear (juv) on groyne.